vrnvu/go-sql/README.md

 - A worker will do a connection to TigerData to assert connectivity.
 - Note: We could do here a first smoke test to get one row from the table to validate correctness of the system itself.
-- After that we can start our benchmark, a simple design given 1 worker = 1 connection is to just send the queries sequentially and mesure timings.
+- After that we can start our benchmark, a simple design given 1 worker = 1 connection is to just send the queries sequentially and measure timings.
 - Collecting results is aggregating all our data t0, t1, ... tN, for every queryN.

 ## Metrics aggregation design